Follow the steps below to apply for this degree programme.

 If you have not sent your English test results yet, please make sure to do this before the deadline as stated in your offer.
-All language test scores need to be sent directly by the testing organisation to the Graduate School of Communication by regular post.
-When sending the TOEFL results, please make use of our institutional code: 3995.

 You will need to pay the tuition fee in order to complete your enrolment for a degree programme at the UvA.
 Find out more about how to pay the tuition fees.

 In order to study in the Netherlands, you may need to apply for a residence permit and/or an entry visa.
 This depends on your nationality.
 Depending on your start moment, you will receive an email from the immigration department with a link to an online form in either May or November.
 More information on how to apply for UvA housing and on the UvA start appointment will become available in these months as well.

 Please keep in mind that the housing market in Amsterdam is very tight and that applying for student housing through the UvA doesn’t guarantee placement.
 For this reason we advise you to start your orientation for housing options early and to always explore the private housing market as well.
 The UvA housing service is always offered for a fixed period of one year (two semesters) to new incoming international students.

 In order for you to participate in the courses of the pre-Master’s or Master’s programme in Communication Science, you will have to register for your courses.
 The course registration periods are in June and November.
 More information on the course registration will be sent to you in May or November.

 Please note: The course registration for the February start of the Academic year 2021-2022 will take place from 25 November 10:00 till 30 November 23:59.
 Please read the procedure here.
 Make sure you don't miss this deadline.